This documentation is out of date!

 client_auth_method: none

-Note: any additions or modification in this list are synced with the database on server startup.
+Note: any additions or modifications in this list are synced with the database on server startup.
 Removed entries are only removed with the config sync --prune command.

 secrets